Ah yes, 2001.

 - William Regal with the Duchess is amazing.
 That man IS the Hall of Fame.

-Duchess of Queensbury Rules: WWE Commissioner William Regal vs Chris Jericho
+Duchess of Queensbury Rules: William Regal v Chris Jericho

 Winner: Regal after multiple chair shots.

-30 Minute Ultimate Submission: Chris Benoit vs Kurt Angle
+30 Minute Ultimate Submission: Chris Benoit v Kurt Angle

-Last Man Standing: Shane McMahon vs The Big Show
+Last Man Standing: Shane McMahon v The Big Show

 Shane had a price on his head from the second he bought WCW, so Vince sent the Big Show to get revenge for the beating Shane laid on the former at Wrestlemania.
-Show destroyed Shane up and down the ring.
-Vince even interfered with a chair to help Show.
-Test came out to assist his friend by propping him on his feet to win the match.
+Show destroyed Shane up and down the ring with Vince even interfering with a chair to help Show.
+Then Test came out to assist his friend by propping him on his feet to win the match.
 The image of Shane dropping an elbow from the top of the Titan Tron is legendary for good reason.
 The dude is out of his mind.
-The fact that he was still trying to do the same shit this year really accentuates that point.
+The fact that he was still trying to do the same shit when he got older really accentuates that point.
+4-5

 Winner: Shane McMahon after and elbow drop off the top of the screen.